jesperkha/neon/docs/lang.md

 > **DISCLAIMER:** None of these features have been added yet since the compiler is not finished.
 However, all of these features will be present in the final product

+## Introduction

+Neon is a statically typed compiled language.
+It is designed to be a more modern version of C, but still keeps control and minimal abstraction.
+Syntactically it's similar to Go, but many additional features are inspired by languages like Haskell and Rust.

+Neon aims to give a better experience when working with lower level data.
+Additionally, it's easy to port C libraries to Neon.
+This means you can spend less time re-inventing the wheel and writing long-winded ports for simple libraries, and instead quickly start working alongside a C codebase.

+## Installation

+Neon is not yet in a state where it can be installed or even run

 ## Hello World

 In a file ending with `.ne` write: